If we don’t win, you don’t pay.

 - Inherent Diminished Value

-Generally, an insurer will try and pay what’s known as the “inherent diminished” of your car.
-And that happens when a motor vehicle loses value because it now has a history of damage, indicated in the car’s title.
-But this type of diminished value claim might ignore that the wrong paint or parts were used, as discussed above.
+Generally, an insurer will try to pay what’s known as the “inherent diminished” value of your car.
+This happens when a motor vehicle loses value because it now has a history of damage indicated in the car’s title.
+However, as discussed above, this type of diminished value claim might ignore the fact that the wrong paint or parts were used.

-So, in that case, the insurer is underpaying the claim.
-Moreover, this remains true regardless of repairs after the accident because the repairs were not legitimate and wrongly made.
+In that case, the insurer is underpaying the claim.
+This remains true regardless of the repairs after the accident because the repairs were not intimate and were wrongly made.

 - Immediate Diminished Value

 This claim is rarely deployed since most people don’t take a property damage claim to court.
 Here, the resale value before the damage and immediately after gets calculated by the auto’s insurer or a court.
-Since the insurer was directly involved in adjusting and controlling the repairs and claims adjustment, the insured or third-party claimant will argue whether the repairs are completed wrongly or not.
+Since the insurer was directly involved in adjusting and controlling the repairs and claims adjustment, the insured or third-party claimant will argue whether the repairs were completed wrongly.
 Because of this, the vehicle is not in the proper condition to achieve a par value sale.

 What Are The Steps In Making Diminished Value Claims?

-As noted above, a formula known as 17(c) will often be utilized to determine the amounts due and owing for a typical diminished value claim.
+As noted above, a formula known as 17(c) will often determine the amounts due and owing for a typical diminished value claim.

 “Most insurance companies use a calculation known as “17c” to arrive at a monetary value for your car in post-wreck condition.
 This formula was first used in a Georgia claims case involving State Farm and derives its name from where it appeared in the court records for this case – paragraph 17, section c.”
 (Source).

-Let’s look at the steps you or your lawyer need to calculate below the 17(c) diminished value.
+Let’s look at the steps you or your lawyer need to take to calculate the diminished value below the 17(c) threshold.

 - Hire an expert to calculate the pre-collision worth of the vehicle.
 Although many people think you can use the NADA or Kelley Blue Book, most California insurance companies will not accept this dollar amount.
-Instead, the adjuster will compare the vehicle’s value based on cars in substantially similar years, conditions, models, and odometer readings in the geographical markets.
-The adjuster will likely want to use “The Auto Trader” and similar publications to do so.
-We may be able to help your retain experienced vehicle appraisers who expertly write Diminished Value reports on your behalf.
+Instead, the adjuster will compare the vehicle’s value based on cars in similar years, conditions, models, and odometer readings in the geographical markets.
+The adjuster will likely want to use “The Auto Trader” and similar publications.
+We may be able to help you retain experienced vehicle appraisers who expertly write Diminished Value reports on your behalf.

-- Use a 10% cap on total vehicle value – Next, the insurer will typically use a 10% cap, commonly referenced as the “base loss of value.”
-And this is most your insurance company will pay out since that is the formula recognized by the courts.
+- Use a 10% cap on total vehicle value—Next, the insurer will typically use a 10% cap, commonly referenced as the “base loss of value.”
+This is the most your insurance company will pay out since that is the formula recognized by the courts.

-- The damage multiplier– Next, the insurance company will utilize a damage multiplier to adjust the vehicle’s calculated worth as discussed in step two above.
-It’s a bit complicated, but in a nutshell, the 10% cap becomes multiplied using numeric amounts from 0-1 based upon any structural damage occurring during the crash.
-The so-called “zero-multiplier” formula means zero structural damage or no panels had been replaced.
+- The damage multiplier—Next, the insurance company will utilize a damage multiplier to adjust the vehicle’s calculated worth, as discussed in step two above.
+It’s a bit complicated, but in a nutshell, the 10% cap becomes multiplied using numeric amounts from 0 to 1 based upon any structural damage occurring during the crash.
+The so-called “zero-multiplier” formula means zero structural damage or no panels have been replaced.
 Next, the one multiplier serves as the figure for a motor vehicle with horrible structural damage.

 Below is the typical scale used by adjusters to achieve step 3: